 Here are three reasons why religion is good for society and three more reasons why it may not get a good as we think.

 Religion motivates people to do the right thing

-And even if religion does not inspire such grand contributions to society, it still makes a difference on a smaller scale.
-After all, religion provides comfort and meaning to individuals by instilling within them an outlook on life that is bigger than their day-to-day challenges or hardships.
+And even if religion does not always inspire such grand contributions to society, it still can make a difference on a smaller scale.
+After all, religion provides comfort and meaning to many by instilling within them an outlook on life that is bigger than their day-to-day challenges or hardships.

 Religion has inspired great cultural achievements

 Some of humankind’s highest forms of expression have been inspired by religion.
 The pyramids in Egypt, the Parthenon in Greece, the Taj Mahal in India, and so many other architectural wonders were built as religious monuments.
 What’s more, Bach’s compositions were written as religious hymns.
 And Michelangelo’s masterpieces depict religious scenes.
 Centuries later, these masterpieces continue to be sources of awe and inspiration, not just for believers but for all of humanity, adding richness and meaning to the world at large.